RasppleII/a2server/docs/ivanx/a2server_features.md

 ## A2SERVER

-A2SERVER\'s central capability, sharing files to an Apple II, is provided by [Netatalk][1] 2.2.4.
+A2SERVER's central capability, sharing files to an Apple II, is provided by [Netatalk][1] 2.2.4.

-Here\'s the extra sauce that A2SERVER provides:
+Here's the extra sauce that A2SERVER provides:

 * available as a ready-to-use [Raspberry Pi][2] operating system installer